Pierre Mamboundou: 2006–2011 events

 Searching for arms, security forces entered the UPG headquarters in Awendjé on 31 March 2006 and arrested 15 members of the party.
 (They were later released without charge.)
 Mamboundou then fled to the South African Embassy in Libreville.
 After leaving the embassy, he met with President Bongo on 19 April 2006; he described the meeting as historic and said that Bongo was open to dialogue.
 Although still an opposition leader, he subsequently faced criticism for his rapprochement with Bongo and the PDG regime; some argued that he had softened his opposition.
 By June 2007, he had met with Bongo five times.
 Bongo agreed to give him 11 billion CFA francs for the development of Ndendé.

-As a representative of the opposition, Mamboundou was included on the joint majority–opposition commission on the reform of the electoral process, which began its work in May 2006 and included 12 representatives from the Presidential Majority as well as 12 from the opposition.
+As a representative of the opposition, Mamboundou was included on the joint majority–opposition commission on the reform of the electoral process, which began its work in May 2006 and included 12 representatives from the Presidential Majority and 12 from the opposition.
 In the December 2006 parliamentary election, Mamboundou was elected to the National Assembly as the UPG candidate in Ndendé constituency, located in the Dola Department of Ngounié Province.
 In the National Assembly, he became President of the UPG Parliamentary Group after the election.
 Under the Constitution he could not hold more than one elective office and therefore had to step down as Mayor of Ndendé in order to retain his seat in the National Assembly.
 Fidèle Mouloungui Moussavou, also from the UPG, was elected to succeed him as Mayor on 21 May 2007.

 On 19 July 2009, following President Bongo's death on 8 June, Mamboundou was designated as the candidate of the Alliance for Change and Restoration opposition coalition for the 30 August 2009 presidential election.
 Aside from the UPG, this coalition included the National Alliance of Builders (ANB), the Union for the New Republic (UPRN), the National Rally of Woodcutters (RNB), and the Gabonese Socialist Party (PSG).
 Mamboundou declared that "Gabon needs another new way to govern".

 During the electoral campaign, Mamboundou said on 20 August 2009 that Gabon did not need a Senate and that he would seek the abolition of the Senate through referendum if he were elected.

 Still leading the UPG, Mamboundou died suddenly on 15 October 2011.